Normalising disability and differences, toward a more inclusive and accessible art world

-We offer online programmes and create opportunities for artists to experiment with new ideas, reflect on what they do, and develop accessible, thought-provoking work and research.
+We offer online residencies, courses on arts access and consultation services.
+We create opportunities for artists to experiment with new ideas, reflect on what they do, and develop accessible, thought-provoking work and research.

 The difference we make:

-Deaf in her left ear at a young age, our founder Celina has always wondered how it would be like to experience art, listen to music or watch films if she became completely deaf one day.
+Deaf in her left ear at a young age, our Founding Director Celina faced difficulties in adjusting to her condition.
+She often wondered about the potential impact on her ability to appreciate art, enjoy music, or engage with films if she was to lose all her hearing one day.
 Working professionally in the arts, she grew frustrated that access is usually treated as a last minute feature – something one considers after the work is produced or the exhibition is installed.

 Knowing that this problem not only affects herself but also the experience of disabled, senior and many audiences, Celina started working on In Transit.
 She wanted a space where artists and curators are nurtured to develop their artistic practice while integrating access in their work from the planning stage.